top of page

 A student may repeat a course.
 A student shall not receive additional credit for the repeated course.
 The higher grade shall be recorded on the permanent record and the lower grade replaced with a repeated course notation (RP).

 A student may repeat a failed course one time to improve a grade.
-Regardless of the number of times a course is repeated, a grade of an "F" will only be removed once.
+Regardless of the number of times the course is repeated, a grade of an "F" will only be removed once.
 If applicable, all other "F's" will remain on the transcript.

 Academic Integrity